null

 Concentration:

-Concentration in herbal medicine refers to the ratio of raw plant material to the final extract, indicating how potent or strong an herbal product is.
-A higher concentration means that a greater amount of the plant was used to produce a smaller amount of extract, resulting in a more powerful preparation.
-For example, a 50:1 concentration means that 50 parts of the herb were used to make 1 part of extract.
-Understanding concentration ratios helps consumers and practitioners gauge the potency and therapeutic potential of herbal supplements.
+In herbalism, concentration refers to the ratio of raw plant material to the final extract—a key measure of potency.
+A higher concentration indicates that more of the plant was used to produce a smaller, stronger extract.
+For instance, a 50:1 ratio means 50 parts of the herb were processed to yield 1 part of extract.
+This ratio helps consumers and practitioners understand the strength of an herbal preparation, ensuring it aligns with therapeutic goals or specific wellness needs.

 Decoctions:

-A decoction is a method used to extract active compounds from tougher plant materials, such as roots, bark, or seeds, by simmering them in water for an extended period.
-This process is ideal for releasing water-soluble constituents that may not be easily extracted through other methods.
-Common examples include simmering ginger root for digestive support or licorice root for respiratory health.
+Within herbalism, a decoction is a method used to extract active compounds from tougher plant materials, such as roots, bark, or seeds.
+Decoctions are made by simmering these materials in water for an extended period, a process well-suited for releasing water-soluble constituents that may not be easily extracted through other methods.
+Along with infusions (tea), decoctions represent one of the earliest known methods of producing herbal extractions.
+Herbs commonly prepared this way include ginger root and licorice root.

 Dual-Stage Extract Tinctures: